 Hi there, my name is Mike and thank you for visiting my page.

 I've been equally interested in scale fast electric r/c boats (primarily catamarans) and hovercrafts for the same amount of time.
 I started out with a toy-grade, twin-screw U.S. Coast Guard cutter when I was a young teenager that I eventually dismantled, modified and lost while playing with it in a river behind my home as a child.
-Fortunately, I recently acquired two more that I will marry into one good runner.
+Fortunately, I acquired two more that I will marry into one good runner.
 I then graduated to my first real r/c boat which was an MRP Fast Cat back in the '80's followed by a scratch-built catamaran fabricated out of balsa wood and styrofoam that I still have.
 I've also owned and sold a 1990's Tower Hobbies Turbo-Vee, a huge 40' twin-screw Admiral catamaran, a vintage Graupner Taifun hydroplane, Pro Boat Mini-C catamaran and a second Graupner Systems Catamaran hull.
-My current collection includes a NOS MRP Fast Cat, the scratch-built catamaran, a vintage ABC hobby Super Hawaii, NIB and runner Graupner Systems Cat, NIB and runner Asahi Wellcraft/Excaliber 40 Hawk, a scale fiberglass catarmaran and a NIB Kinetics U.S. Navy assault hovercraft LCAC-1 that awaits assembly.
+My current collection includes a NOS MRP Fast Cat, the scratch-built catamaran, a vintage ABC hobby Super Hawaii, vintage new-built Traxxas Villain IV, NIB and runner Graupner Systems Cat, NIB Graupner Portofino, NIB and runner Asahi Wellcraft/Excaliber 40 Hawk, a NIB Monogram Splash Dancer, a scale NIB fiberglass catarmaran and a NIB Kinetics U.S. Navy assault hovercraft LCAC-1 that awaits assembly.

 I'm also into helicopters and started out with an old Kyosho Hyperfly purchased new back in the mid 1990's.
 Like the USA-1, it ended up being a horrible kit that didn't fly like a conventional helicopter which made it difficult to operate so I sold it.
 Since getting my feet back under me with the micro 'Havoc' helis (a ton of fun), I moved on and purchased a 4 channel fixed pitched Exceed r/c electric Airwolf that I'm currently getting acclimated to and enjoying every minute of it.
 I also have a huge Piper Cub r/c airplane inherited from my late grandfather after I purchased it for him, had him assemble it and then he unexpectedly gave it back to me. :) I should mention that my grandfather was a master static model builder for more than 70 years and always had many dozens of his models displayed throughout his home.
 I attribute much of my interest in models (r/c and otherwise) to admiring those incredible static examples and investigating the assembly of many of the different projects he always seemed to have in progress on his work bench for decades growing up (thanks grandpa! :).
 At one point, I tried getting him into r/c models by purchasing and building a new Super Hornet for him which he graciously accepted but never ran and eventually returned to me because he didn't know how to use it.
 I ended up selling it to make room for a re-re Hornet but now regret getting rid of it.
 Not knowing what to do with the Piper Cub he had assembled, I briefly and unsuccessfully gave r/c plane flying a try with that plane, then a smaller Kyosho Spree and finally an even smaller styrofoam trainer.
 I ultimately decided that it was not something I was interested in devoting time to so I sold the Spree and trainer.
 However, the Piper Cub remains on display in my collection as a homage to my late grandfather but is too nice to ever risk damaging during flight again.
 Before discovering TC, I occasionally felt a little guilty about owning so many R/C models until I realized that I was a mere lightweight in comparison to most enthusiasts here who own dozens if not hundreds of them which I find truly amazing.
 Fortunately, that fact erased my periodic guilt and convinced me to keep buying kits I like so it's all good -- being nuts is neat! :P